btruhand/blog/_posts/2020-07-13-being-an-early-mentor.md

 3. Related to learning, I learned and am reminded that humility is so important, because we won't get everything right.
 We need to learn with humility and open to admit our mistakes

-To finish things off, there is a proverbial quote which I'm not even sure where it comes from, but it goes like this:
+To finish things off, there is a proverbial quote I like to say that goes like this (though I'm not sure where of its origins):

 > Above the sky, there is another sky